Andrius Mamontovas

 Andrius Mamontovas (born 23 August 1967) is a Lithuanian rock musician.
 He is also a songwriter, actor, performer and record producer.
 He was one of the co-founders of the Lithuanian rock band Foje and the initiator of the LT United project.

 Personal life

-His father was Russian and mother Lithuanian.
+He was born in Vilnius in 1967.
+Andrius Mamontovas and his brother Justas are the sons of Dr. Viktoras Mamontovas (Russian: Виктор Мамонтов; 1942–2005), a Doctor of Medical Sciences and professor originally from Arkhangelsk, who worked in Lithuania from 1966 as a radiologist and later headed the Radiology Department at Vilnius Santariškės Hospital.
+Their father was of mixed Russian and Komi descent, while their mother, Margarita Mamontova (née Čiplytė), Lithuanian — a medical professional and lecturer at the Vilnius Medical School.
 Since 1993, he has been a vegetarian.

 Career

 In 1983, Andrius Mamontovas began his musical quest by forming Foje, one of the most popular bands in Lithuania.
 From 1983 until 1997 the band released 14 successful albums and won every possible music award along with the national acclaim.
 Among their many accomplishments, Foje toured European and American clubs, and at the last show held in Vilnius, with an audience of 60,000.
 This farewell performance still holds the all-time record in Lithuania.